HorvathLab/ReQTL/README.md

 ## Running the scripts

-The scripts are designed to be run from the *Unix command line* (Terminal on macOS) from the root directory (ReQTL-master).
+The scripts are designed to be run from the *Unix command line* (Terminal on macOS) from the root directory (by default ReQTL-master if the toolkit was downloaded from the link above).
 Make sure to *cd* to this directory before beginning.

+&nbsp;

+***

+&nbsp;

 ### build\_gene-exp_matrix.R